 - Rewards credit cards that are not branded as travel rewards cards usually offer points or cash back as opposed to miles.
 However, many rewards cards do offer points or cash back on travel-related purchases.

 - Airline credit cards may give more miles for flights than they do for everything else.
-And, they may only let you redeem your miles for flights.
+And, they might only let you redeem your miles for flights.

 To redeem your rewards as a statement credit, charge your travel purchases on your credit card, then contact your card issuer to redeem the points against that charge.
-There may be a time period by which you have to do this.
-To pay for travel with points or miles, go online or contact your card issuer to purchase travel using points.
+There could be a time period by which you have to do this.
+To pay for travel with points or miles, go online or contact your card issuer to purchase travel using your rewards.